Athlete Leadership Programs (ALPs)

 Hello, my name is Shaun Linsey.
 Since 2011, I have participated in golf, kayaking, sailing, tennis, basketball, volleyball, track and field, bowling, softball, and cheerleading.
 Although I really enjoy partaking all sports and meeting new friends at the competitions, my favorite sport is golf because it gives me the opportunity to play and share memories with my dad, my unified partner.
 I have attended the 2018 USA Games as part of the Team Texas Golf Delegation as well as participated in the 2015, 2016, and 2017 North America Golf Championship for Special Olympics.
 I have also attended the 2022 USA Games as part of the Team Texas Traditional Cheerleading Delegation.

-I have also become involved in the leadership aspect of Special Olympics by attending the 2017 Special Olympics Hill Day in Austin and 2021 Virtual Special Olympics Hill Day in Washington DC.
-I was a member of the former President's Advisory Council.
-Currently, I am a member of the Athlete Leadership Committee of the Greater Houston Area and its President.
-In addition, I am a member of the East Regional Resource Board, a member of the Young Professionals Board, and the President of the Executive Committee of Athlete Leadership Council of Texas, the South Central Regional Board, and an athlete member of the Board of Directors of Special Olympics Texas.
+I have also become involved in the leadership aspect of Special Olympics by attending the 2017 Special Olympics Hill Day in Austin and 2021 and 2022 Virtual Special Olympics Hill Day in Washington DC.
+Currently, I am a member of the Athlete Leadership Program of the Greater Houston Area and its President.
+In addition, I am a member of the East Regional Resource Board (formerly the President’s Advisory Council), the Young Professionals Board, the President of the Executive Committee of Athlete Leadership Council of Texas, the South Central Regional Board, and an athlete member of the Board of Directors of Special Olympics Texas.